QUICK SUMMARY

-It’s my opinion that all DIYers should own at least a pair of high quality adjustable plier.
-It is an indispensable tool where you need a lot of gripping power for torque or leverage that you simply cannot get from a regular pair of joint pliers.
+- Owning a pair of high quality adjustable plier is necessary when a strong gripping power that you cannot get from a regular pair of joint pliers.

 Both ChannelLock and Irwin pliers provide same function, so it’s a matter of personal preference.